swiftlang/swift/docs/SIL.rst

 be initialized upon function entry and exit.
 If the ``@inout`` argument refers to a fragile physical variable, then the argument is the address of that variable.
-If the ``@inout`` argument refers to a logical property, then the argument is the address of a caller-owner writeback buffer. it is the caller's responsibility to initialize the buffer by storing the result of the property getter prior to calling the function and to write back to the property on return by loading from the buffer and invoking the setter with the final
+If the ``@inout`` argument refers to a logical property, then the argument is the address of a caller-owner writeback buffer.
+It is the caller's responsibility to initialize the buffer by storing the result of the property getter prior to calling the function and to write back to the property on return by loading from the buffer and invoking the setter with the final